lvoytek/TelloJS/README.md

 ```shell
 npm start
 ```

 Connect to the Tello Drone via Wifi.

-Then, in a Chrome or Chromium web browser, (controller layout varies in other web browsers,) go to [http://localhost:3000/](http://localhost:3000/).
+Then, in a Chrome, Chromium or Firefox web browser, (controller layout varies in other web browsers,) go to [http://localhost:3000/](http://localhost:3000/).
 Plug in an XBox 360 controller (more controller support will be available in the future) and press start.

 ## Controls

 ![Controls](img/controller.png)